-The courses that are offered in each of the Option Blocks vary according to your assigned profile, however, all students are able to access a range of appropriate courses in all subjects.
+- The courses that are offered vary according to students assigned profiles, however all students are able to access a range appropriate courses in all subjects. - The coloured blocks indicate the student profile.
+Further detail for each of the profiles is in the sections below. - Vocational courses are indicated in pink text.